Wairarapa

 Hail the New Year

 Matariki is the Māori tradition that marks the rising of the star cluster Matariki Pleiades.
-Matariki signals the start of the Māori new year and is a time for commemorating the passing of loved ones, making plans for the coming year, feasting and celebrating.
+Matariki signals the start of the Māori new year and is a time of commemorating the passing of loved ones, making plans for the upcoming year, feastings, celebrating and giving thanks for the harvest.

 TĪRAMA MATARIKI